oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/5-create-emp-type-wf.md

 As an example, consider the following business scenario:

-Before an onboarding is completed, the workflow needs to allocate trainings based on the employement type.
-So, the employement type of the New hire is a variable that will be determined based on this computation.
+Before an onboarding is completed, the workflow needs to allocate trainings based on the Employment type.
+So, the Employment type of the New hire is a variable that will be determined based on this computation.

-Data such as Employement Type, Employee ID, Employee Name and Email need to be updatable by the activities of the workflow as part of the execution.
+Data such as Employment Type, Employee ID, Employee Name and Email need to be updatable by the activities of the workflow as part of the execution.
 Such data is defined as **Workflow Variables**.

 1. Right-click **1.0 [Dev]** (workflow version), select **Create Variable**.